danfascia/Bookmarks/README.md

-# UI-Patterns
+# Lean Mean Resources for building great static sites
-Collection of UI patterns
+Collection of tools found and tested

 ## Time Lines
 The time line can be vertical or horizontal and represents temporal data in an ordered fashion.